Independent Executives vs. Management Consultants – What’s the Difference & Costs?

-What is the difference between an Interim Executive and Management Consultant?
+What is the difference between Independent Executives and Management Consultants?

 The typical response to this question is, “It depends,” and it does.
 We will review in detail what it depends on and the typical ranges a company can expect to see, and why.
-For the simplicity of comparison, we will discuss all rates in terms of hourly since that is the most common for management consultants.
+For simplicity, we will discuss all rates in terms of hourly since that is the most common for management consultants.

-What company are you sourcing the management consultant through?
+What company are you sourcing management consultants through?

 There is a pretty big range if you are hiring one of the Big 4 consulting firms (McKinsey, Booze Allen, Accenture, Deloitte) compared to a small boutique firm or an independent management consultant.
-You can expect the hourly rate to start at $350 and go as high as $1,000 depending on whether the entry-level consultants are working on the project or one of the partners.
+You can expect the hourly rate to start at $350.
+But, it may go as high as $1,000.
+This depends on whether the entry-level consultants are working on the project or one of the partners.
 Generally, there will be a blend of resources varying in rates.
 For a smaller boutique firm, the rates come down quite a bit and will typically range from $250-400/hour.
 Working directly with an independent consultant the rates will come down slightly from there starting at $100-350/hour.

 Yes, there is a vast difference in both the ranges and between the types of sources.
 Which is right for your situation can depend on the size of your company, the critical or high profile nature of the project (ie. strategic plan to the Board of Directors), range of resources needed for a single project, your budget and the type of output needed (ie. do you need an assessment, a plan or someone to also implement the plan).

 At Cerius, the rates fall into the independent consultant category.
 The rate range an individual management consultant will take is determined by them.
 The consultant pays Cerius a referral fee for the service we provide in connecting them with the client and managing the process from beginning to end.
-Since they spend less time on obtaining and administrating the project, they are able to allocate more time to revenue generating activities for themselves.
+They spend less time on obtaining and administrating the project.
+So, they are able to allocate more time to revenue-generating activities for themselves.